saezlab/PHONEMeS-ILP/Examples/README.md

 * Download and save the data in a local folder where you wish to perform the analysis.
 The data folder will typicaly contain a background network containing a set of possible kinase to substrate interactions which we might obtain from multiple online data-bases such as Omnipath.
 It will also contain the results from the GMM.

-* Download and save the files present on the Script folder.
+* Download and save the files present on the Codes repository.

 ## Running the scripts